 This way, Static TDD will always avoid the interference between DL and UL.

-Dynamic TDD enables adjustments of uplink (UL) and downlink (DL) resources flexibly according to the instantaneous traffic load. the radio nodes can transmit and receive data on the same frequency band, through allocating distinct time slots for UL and DL just like S-TDD.
+According to the instantaneous traffic load, Dynamic TDD allows adjustments of uplink (UL) and downlink (DL) resources flexibly.
+Through allocating unique time slots for UL and DL just like S-TDD, the radio nodes can send and receive data on the same frequency band.
 However, with Dynamic TDD, the DL and the UL bandwidths vary according to the instantaneous traffic load.

 In Dynamic TDD enables efficient and flexible asymmetric services, which improves the spectral efficiency of wireless networks.
 Nevertheless, Dynamic TDD induces interference between DL and UL.